The Problem with Growing Too Slowly

 Although I caution against chasing unicorns, this is not meant to validate any brand’s growth rate in the single digits, YoY.
 This slow growth rate may be in line with the premium CPG sector overall, and it may be much faster than commodity brands in most categories, but it opens you up to major competitive assaults from late-moving brands.

 Well, there is too large a group of eyeballs focused on the next new thing in premium CPG, whether D2C or at retail.
 Big companies are studying emerging brands in scanner data every quarter, taking note of those with wildly high velocities.
 Ideas are being over-advertised and dispersed at the expense of competitive advantage for innovations lacking manufacturing-level insulation from copycats.

-The odds are getting better that a late mover with better capital, a more disciplined team, and better connections will leapfrog a slow-growing brand with an otherwise scalable innovation.
-This puts a burden on founders first to market to professionalize and network quickly and carefully without over-promoting their existence to lazy copycat stake-holders.
+The odds are getting better than a late mover with better capital, a more disciplined team, and better connections will leapfrog a slow-growing brand with an otherwise scalable innovation.
+This puts a burden on founders to market to professionalize and network quickly and carefully without over-promoting their existence to lazy copycat stakeholders.